yjunyeu/tp/docs/UserGuide.md

 Format: `import FILE_PATH`

 * `FILE_PATH` refers to the path of the file from which data will be imported.
 It can be either an absolute or relative path.
-* The file must be in the correct format (e.g., `.json`, `.txt`), and it must contain data that is compatible with the address book structure.
+* The file name can be anything (e.g. `.json`) but file data must be in the correct format (`.json`), and it must contain data that is compatible with the address book structure.
 * If the file path is invalid, the operation will fail, and an error message will be displayed.
 * If the data in the file is successfully imported, the address book will be updated with the new information.

 Examples:

+* `import .json` imports data from the `.json` file within the current directory.
 * `import data.json` imports data from the `data.json` file within the current directory.
 * `import backup/addressbook.json` imports data from the `addressbook.json` file located in the backup folder relative to the current directory.
 * `import C:/Users/user/Documents/addressbook_data.txt` imports data from the `addressbook_data.txt` file located in the `C:/Users/user/Documents`